coreboot/coreboot/util/autoport/readme.md

 	60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 	70: -- -- -- -- -- -- -- --

-Make sure to replace `9` with whatever bus is marked as smbus.
+Make sure to replace `9` with whatever bus is marked as SMBus.
 Here in an example you see SPD at address `0x50`.
 Since we've booted with just the module in C0S0, so the first entry in SPD map has to be `0x50`.
 Once you have SPD map your `mainboard_get_spd` should look something like: